 Generally, no state will require that you were married within the state in order to obtain a divorce there.
 Typically, to get a divorce in a certain state, you must be a resident of that state for a certain length of time.
-Each state has different time limits that you must be a resident of that state before being eligible for divorce under the state law.
+If the spouses currently live in different states, either can bring divorce proceedings in their state, if they meet the residency requirements.

 If you or your spouse has recently moved and you're filing divorce, you can talk to a local divorce attorney to learn about these requirements and other steps in the divorce process.
 Connecting with a local attorney is easy — simply use the form below to get started today.

 In almost all cases, the spouse who initiates the divorce proceedings must file in county family court where he or she lives.
 Many states also require that the filer live in the state where they intent to file for a certain period of time before filing.
 For more details, see our divorce residency requirements page.

 If you have recently moved and do not meet the residency requirements of your new state, there are a few options available to you.

 Many times, one spouse or another may move to a new state when they first separate to get a fresh start, even before they divorce.

 Divorce laws in each state dictate that when a divorce petition is filed in that state, the entire divorce proceeding must be held within that state's courts.
 That means that you may have to travel across state lines or across the country if your spouse files divorce in another state.

 Connect with a divorce attorney in your area today to learn more about divorce laws where you live.
 Simply fill out the case review form to get started.